Shaheen Holloway: College career

 After considering offers from California, Duke, and Georgia Tech, Holloway accepted the scholarship offered by Seton Hall.
 Duke coach Mike Krzyzewski later told Holloway that he was the only recruit to not commit to Duke after twice visiting the school.

-Holloway had a very solid freshman season, posting averages of 17.3 points and 6.3 assists per game; he was 5th in the Big East conference in scoring.
+During his freshman year, Holloway posting averages of 17.3 points and 6.3 assists per game and was 5th in the Big East conference in scoring.
 He was selected for the Big East All-Rookie team and for the All-AAC second team.
-Despite his good season averages, he decided not to declare for an early entry in the NBA draft and continued his college career.
-His second season at Seton Hall was slightly worse than his rookie season and, despite leading the Big East in assists per game (6.5), he had worse averages in all the other major statistical categories.
+Despite his solid season, he decided not to declare for an early entry in the NBA draft.
+His second season was slightly worse than his rookie season and, despite leading the Big East in assists per game (6.5), he had worse averages in all the other major statistical categories.
 His junior season was his worst of his college career and all his statistics declined.
 This was the only season in which he averaged a single digit in points per game (9.3).

-His senior season was his best and he was one of the main players of the Seton Hall team that reached the 2000 NCAA tournament Sweet Sixteen.
-He focused more on his 3-point shooting, improving his percentage to 40.3%.
-For this season, showing a better overall performance, Holloway was named the Big East Most Improved Player in 2000.
-In 978 total minutes played he was Seton Hall top player in assists per game, and he was second in scoring and rebounding (the top rebounder was future NBA center Samuel Dalembert).
+His senior season was his best and he was one of the main players on the Seton Hall team that reached the 2000 NCAA tournament Sweet Sixteen.
+He focused more on his 3-point shooting, improving his percentage to 40.3%, and was named the Big East Most Improved Player in 2000.
+In 978 total minutes played, he was Seton Hall's top player in assists per game, and he was second in scoring and rebounding (the top rebounder was future NBA center Samuel Dalembert).
 In the 2000 NCAA Tournament, he scored 27 points, including the winning basket with 1.9 seconds left in overtime, in the Pirates 72–71 first-round victory over seventh-seeded Oregon.
-The next game against second-seeded Temple, Holloway suffered an ankle injury on a successful fastbreak drive for a layup, ending his season.
+In the next game against second-seeded Temple, Holloway suffered an ankle injury on a successful fastbreak drive for a layup, ending his season.

-He finished his career at Seton Hall with 1,588 career points and he became the all-time assist leader, with 681 assists, a record that he still holds as of 2018.
-In 2012 he was inducted in the Seton Hall Athletics Hall of Fame.
+He finished his college career with 1,588 points and he became the all-time assist leader, with 681 assists, a record that he still holds as of 2018.
 He played a total of 3,865 minutes with the Pirates.
+In 2012 he was inducted into the Seton Hall Athletics Hall of Fame.